 Another issue that also can affect your ability to find affordable life insurance for older people could be due to a deterioration in your health.

 Again, the important thing to keep in mind is that each life insurance company has its own underwriting requirements when it comes to health issues.
 This could be anything from your weight to your blood pressure or cholesterol levels.
-So, it always pays to shop around because you might be surprised at what is available.
+So it always pays to shop around, because you might be surprised at what is available.

-For the most part, if you are in relatively good health and perhaps have a medical condition which is under control, your rating won’t be too bad and you will easily find an affordable premium to cover your needs.
+For the most part, if you are in relatively good health and perhaps have a medical condition which is under control, your rating won’t be too bad and you can easily find an affordable premium to cover your needs.

-And, the really good news you can be automatically approved without having to take a medical exam or even to complete a medical questionnaire.
+And the really good news…you can be automatically approved without having to take a medical exam, or even to complete a medical questionnaire.

 The downside is that the coverage amounts are much lower and the rates are relatively more expensive, but they might not be as bad as you think.

-If you have an existing term policy, and whether you’re healthy or not, you most likely have the ability to convert the policy to a permanent policy such as whole life or universal.
+If you have an existing term policy, and whether you’re healthy or not, you most likely have the ability to convert the policy to a permanent policy, such as whole life or universal.
 This could be a good strategy if you need life insurance until you die.

 Also, if you happen to be in poor health, then this would also be an ideal solution because you can most likely convert without having to take a medical exam.

-Just be aware that most term policies contain an expiration date or age where you might no longer be able to access this conversion feature so make sure you check your policy.
+Just be aware that most term policies contain an expiration date or age where you might no longer be able to access this conversion feature, so make sure you check your policy.

-Another solution that you can use is to buy a universal policy which provides coverage to a specific age such as age 90 for example.
+Another solution that you can use is to buy a universal policy, which provides coverage to a specific age such as age 90 for example.
 It has some features of a term policy because it is age specific and the premiums would be cheaper than simply buying a universal policy which covers you until you die.